will-wright-eng/k8s-prototype-monitoring/docs/prototype-design-doc.md

 # Kubernetes Prototype Design Document

-## DigitalOcean Infrastructure with Terraform, Helm, ArgoCD, and Grafana Stack
+## DigitalOcean Infrastructure with OpenTofu, Helm, ArgoCD, and Grafana Stack

 ## Executive Summary

-This document outlines the design for a prototype Kubernetes cluster on DigitalOcean, incorporating Infrastructure as Code (IaC) with Terraform, application deployment with Helm, GitOps with ArgoCD, and monitoring with the Grafana stack (Grafana, Loki, and Promtail).
+This document outlines the design for a prototype Kubernetes cluster on DigitalOcean, incorporating Infrastructure as Code (IaC) with OpenTofu, application deployment with Helm, GitOps with ArgoCD, and monitoring with the Grafana stack (Grafana, Loki, and Promtail).
 This prototype will serve as a foundation for a production-ready environment while validating the architectural choices and operational patterns.

 ## Architecture Overview

 The proposed architecture follows cloud-native and GitOps principles, with infrastructure defined as code, declarative application management, and comprehensive observability.
 The system consists of four primary components:

-1. **Infrastructure Layer** (Terraform + DigitalOcean)
+1. **Infrastructure Layer** (OpenTofu + DigitalOcean)
 2. **Package Management Layer** (Helm)
 3. **Continuous Delivery Layer** (ArgoCD)
 4. **Observability Layer** (Grafana, Loki, Promtail)